EmirYumrukkaya/BunnyCross-Unity/README.md

-# BunnyCross-Unity
+# BunnyCross 🐰🚗

-A simple Unity game where a bunny tries to cross a busy road without getting hit by cars.
-Built with C#
+**BunnyCross** is a simple top-down 2D Unity game where you play as a bunny trying to cross a busy road full of speeding cars.
+The goal is to get as far as you can without being hit.

+## 🧠 Purpose

+This project was created to understand the basics of:
+- Unity 2D game development
+- C# scripting
+- Collision detection
+- Object pooling and spawning
+- Simple UI (score, game over)

+---

+## 🛠️ Built With

+- Unity
+- C# (MonoBehaviour scripts)